-Tokyo calls off test event; growing virus threatens Olympics
+Tokyo Paralympics wheelchair rugby test event called off

-TOKYO (AP) — A Tokyo Olympic test event featuring Paralympic wheelchair rugby has been called off because of the virus outbreak, which is threatening the games that are expected to open in less than five months.
+TOKYO (AP) — A wheelchair rugby test event for the Tokyo Paralympics was called off on Tuesday because of the virus outbreak.

-The test event was to take place on March 12-15 in Tokyo and original plans called for athletes from abroad.
+The Japan wheelchair rugby championships, which doubled as the test event, were to take place on March 12-15 in Tokyo.

-Tokyo organizers on Tuesday said the Japan Para Sports Association canceled the event in line with the Japan government policy that is discouraging large-crowd event over the next several weeks, a move aimed at stemming the spread of the virus.
+But the Japan Para Sports Association and the International Wheelchair Rugby Federation canceled the event in line with Japan government policy discouraging large-crowd events this month in a move aimed at stemming the spread of the virus.

+Tokyo Paralympics organizers said in a statement they would hold a wheelchair rugby test event in April “in some form” without any overseas teams.

+Tokyo Games organizers have 17 test events remaining on their schedule.
+The last one is on May 8.
+Most are small events featuring only local athletes.
+The most significant is a gymnastics test event on April 4-6 that is expected to have non-Japanese competing.

-Tokyo organizers and the International Olympic Committee say the Tokyo Olympics will go ahead as planned and open on July 24.
-But each passing day sees events canceled and puts the future of the Olympics in jeopardy.
+Tokyo Games organizers and the International Olympic Committee say the games will go ahead as planned from July 24, but each passing day sees events canceled and puts the Olympics in jeopardy.

-Former IOC vice president Dick Pound told the Associated Press in an interview last week that a decision about the Olympics probably has to be made in the next several months.
+Former IOC vice president Dick Pound told the Associated Press in an interview last week that a decision about the Olympics probably has to be made by late May.

 The Olympics have been canceled only three times, all during wartime.